kubernetes/enhancements/keps/sig-api-machinery/1929-built-in-default/README.md

 ### Default publishing

-CRDs do not publish default via the OpenAPI spec on the /openapi/v2 endpoint today, but we have to decide what to do with the new default values of built-in types.
-The kube-openapi generated schemas will include them.

-We propose to:
+Before 1.22, CRDs and build-in types were not exposing their default values through the `/openapi/v2` endpoint but will expose them in Kubernetes v1.22.

+These default values can be valuable for generating documentation, and can be required for clients that are trying to merge associative lists with defaulted keys.

-1. Clients should NOT be modified to use that default for fields that are not specified, and the documentation must make that very clear.
-The default is informational only, according to OpenAPI documentation:
+Please note that clients absolutely MUST NOT use these default values to populate fields that haven't been otherwise specified, as noted in the OpenAPI documentation:
 > The default value is the one that the server uses if the client does not supply the parameter value in the request.

-2. Kustomize and clients can't merge associative lists with default key fields if the default isn't visible, e.g. unable to merge port/protocol lists in the client.

 ### Marker format